Overseas Visitor Health Cover (OVHC)

 How does healthcare work in Australia?

 Australia’s healthcare system is a dual system split between public and private.
-The public system is insured by the government through Medicare, which covers the entire cost of public hospital care for Australian citizens and permanent residents.
+The public system is provided by the government through Medicare, which covers the entire cost of public hospital care for Australian citizens and permanent residents.
 The private system is made up of private hospitals and clinics.
-While Medicare covers a portion of private hospital care and other out-of-hospital clinic appointments (like general practitioner consultations), Private Health Insurance helps with cost of private services in hospital.
+While Medicare covers a portion of private hospital care and other out-of-hospital clinic appointments (like general practitioner consultations), private health insurance helps with cost of private services in hospital.

 What is the Reciprocal Health Care Agreement?